-There are a number of resources available to assist you in paying for PCA Services and home health care costs.
-In most cases, PCA Services are a covered benefit for individuals on Medical Assistance or MinnesotaCare.
-Individuals who do not qualify for Medical Assistance may still qualify for PCA Services under the Alternative Care program.
+There are a number of resources available to assist you in paying for Personal Care Assistant (PCA) services and home healthcare costs.
+Paying for PCA services is easier than you may think.
+In most cases, PCA services are a benefit for individuals covered through either the Medical Assistance or MinnesotaCare Program.
+Individuals who do not qualify for medical assistance, however, may still qualify for PCA services under the Alternative Care Program.

 What is Medical Assistance?

-Am I eligible for Medical Assistance?
+Am I Eligible for Medical Assistance?

-You must meet certain income and asset guidelines.
-These guidelines change July 1 of each year based on changes in the Federal Poverty Guidelines.
-Contact your local county social services staff for further information.
+You must meet certain income and asset guidelines to be eligible.
+These guidelines change July 1 of each year, based on changes in the Federal Poverty Guidelines.
+Contact your local county social services office for further information.

-What is the Alternative Care program?
+What Is the Alternative Care Program?

-People that do not for Medicaid may still receive PCA services under the Alternative Care Program.
-The Alternative Care Program is for people 65 or older qualify who need nursing home level of care.
+People who do not qualify for Medicaid may still receive PCA services under the Alternative Care Program.
+The Alternative Care Program is for people 65 or older who qualify and need nursing home care.
 This program has higher income and asset limitations than Medicaid.
-Learn more about the Alternative Care program Here!

 NOTE: Individuals with significant assets may still qualify for medical assistance through the use of “medical assistance planning.”
 Typically, attorneys assist with “medical assistance planning.”

-Apply for Medical Assistance
+How Do I Apply for Medical Assistance?

 Fill out a Minnesota Health Care Programs application then mail or bring it to your county human services office.
-Alternatively, you can contact your county human services office and a representative will help you complete the application.
+Alternatively, you can contact your county Human Services Office and a representative will help you complete the application.